Opera (web browser): History

 In 1994, Jon Stephenson von Tetzchner and Geir Ivarsøy started developing the Opera web browser while working at Telenor, a Norwegian telecommunications company.

 In 1995, they founded Opera Software AS.
 Opera was initially released on 10 April 1995, and then it was released publicly in 1996 with version 2.10, which ran on Microsoft Windows 95.
 Development for mobile device platforms started in 1998.

 Opera 4.0, released in 2000, included a new cross-platform core that facilitated the creation of editions of Opera for multiple operating systems and platforms.

 To this point, Opera was trialware and had to be purchased after the trial period.
 With version 5.0, released in 2000, Opera became ad-sponsored, displaying ads to users who had not paid for it.
 Subsequent versions have given users the choice of seeing banner ads or targeted text ads from Google.

 With version 8.5, released in 2005, the ads were completely removed, and the browser's primary financial support came through revenue from Google (by contract, Opera's default search engine).

-Among new features introduced in version 9.1, released in 2006, was fraud protection using technology from GeoTrust, a digital certificate provider, and PhishTank, an organization that tracks known phishing web sites.
+Among new features introduced in version 9.1, released in 2006, was fraud protection using technology from GeoTrust, a digital certificate provider, and PhishTank, an organization that tracks known phishing websites.
 This feature was further expanded in version 9.5, when GeoTrust was replaced with Netcraft, and malware protection from Haute Secure was added.

 In 2006, Nintendo released the Nintendo DS Browser and Internet Channel for Nintendo's DS and Wii gaming systems, respectively, which were Opera-based browsers.

 A new JavaScript engine, called Carakan (after the Javanese alphabet), was introduced with version 10.50.
 According to Opera Software, it made Opera 10.50 more than seven times faster in SunSpider than Opera 10.10.

 On 16 December 2010, Opera 11 was released, featuring extensions, tab stacking (where dragging one tab over another allowed creating a group of tabs), visual mouse gestures and changes to the address bar.
 Opera 12 was released on 14 June 2012.

 On 12 February 2013, Opera Software announced that it would drop its own Presto layout engine in favor of WebKit as implemented by Google's Chrome browser, using code from the Chromium project.
 Opera Software planned as well to contribute code to WebKit.
 On 3 April 2013, Google announced it would fork components from WebKit to form a new layout engine, Blink.
 That day, Opera Software confirmed it would follow Google in implementing Blink.

 On 28 May 2013, a beta release of Opera 15 was made available, the first version based on the Chromium project.
 Many distinctive Opera features of the previous versions were dropped, and Opera Mail was separated into a standalone application derived from Opera 12.